 The Academic Mentoring Program is designed to closely coordinate the efforts of administrators, counselors, teachers, and parents to meet specific needs of students facing academic challenges.
 Student Academics are monitored by an Academic Coach who supports the student in developing strong study, organization, and time management skills.

-The Freshman Year Experience elective focus on academic skills and strategies to include time management, organization, study skills, advocacy, and communication.
+The Freshman/Sophomore Year Seminar Program focus on academic skills and strategies to include time management, organization, study skills, advocacy, and communication.
 Additional support in the use of technology to enhance academic performance is also explored.
 Student academics are monitored daily by an Academic Coach and parents receive consistent communication regarding student progress.
 Admission to the program requires documentation of the student's learning needs.
 There is an additional fee for this program.

 The Aquinas Program offers enhanced academic services for students diagnosed with a learning disability.
 The program focuses primarily on challenges with executive functioning, working memory, and processing.
 Specific content courses are available within the program which include English, Science, Social Studies, Math, and Spanish.
 These courses offer alternative teaching strategies and assessment techniques to meet the learning needs of the students while also matching the goals of the College Prep curriculum.
 Students receive additional education in advocacy, academic independence, and self-esteem.
 Academics are monitored daily by an Academic Coach, and parents receive consistent communication regarding student progress.
 Admission to the program requires documentation of the student's learning needs.
 There is an additional fee for this program.